itzaks/arduino-din-sync/README.md

 arduino-din-sync
 ================

-Send DIN (sync24) sync/start/stop from internal MIDI
+Send DIN (sync24) sync/start/stop from internal MIDI.

+#About
+Sync your old school gear with your new school gear.
+TR-606 <3 Ableton Live.

+There are some articles on how to do this on the web but this one should be up to date and with start/stop.

 #Dependencies
 * Arduino